Mykyta-G/Workspace-Buddy/DEVELOPMENT.md

 2. Run `./run_prototype.sh` to test
 3. Iterate and improve

+### Creating Distribution DMG
+1. Ensure all changes are committed
+2. Run `./build_release.sh` to create a professional DMG
+3. Test the DMG by mounting and installing locally
+4. Upload to GitHub releases for distribution

 ### Adding New Features
 1. Extend the `PresetHandler` class
 2. Update the GUI in `PresetHandlerGUI` class